crow-6/codingChallenges-textbooks/README.md

 # practiceProjects
-this is where i'll put projects that are examples of my current ability
-\ni will update when i can
+this is where i'll put projects that are examples of my current ability and i will update when i can